MAVProxyUser/PixyElks-SkyPixel-/README.md

 2) A directory tranversal issue exists in the log file download mechanism.
 Files can be placed (and overwritten) outside of the /sdcard/DJI/dji.global/FlightRecords to arbitrary locations on /sdcard or /data/data/dji.global
 ```

 The end result of the SSL spoofing issue is theft of token for DJI Skypixel website, and or direct theft of credentials.
 If the end user is logged in the token is sent.
-Otherwise their password is retrieved in clear test.
+Otherwise their password is retrieved in clear text.

 By using the directory transversal isssue however, an attacker can overwrite several special files with in the app directory for different effect.